 (b) The student must have graduated from an accredited high school in Idaho, or its equivalent; and

 (c) Except for the first semester in which the postsecondary credit scholarship amount is distributed, in order to receive the scholarship distribution in a given semester, the student must have successfully earned at least twelve (12) credits during the immediately preceding semester in which the scholarship was distributed.

 (4) Eligible students will be awarded the postsecondary credit scholarship based on grade point average rank subject to annual legislative appropriation.

 (5) A student shall use the postsecondary credit scholarship within four (4) years of his or her high school graduation date, at which time the scholarship shall expire and may no longer be used.

 (6) A student is entitled to only one (1) of the postsecondary credit scholarship amounts set forth in subsection (1) of this section.

 (7) If a student has been awarded scholarships that pay for one hundred percent (100%) of the cost of tuition and fees, then part or all of the remaining postsecondary credit scholarship moneys may be used for room and board at the discretion of the eligible institution where the student will attend.

 (8) This section shall be funded from the advanced opportunities program within the educational support program.
-The state department of education shall pass through to the office of the state board of education the necessary amount for distribution not to exceed one million dollars ($1,000,000) in fiscal year 2017, and not to exceed two million dollars ($2,000,000) in fiscal year 2018 and every fiscal year thereafter.
+The state department of education shall pass through to the office of the state board of education the necessary amount for distribution not to exceed one million dollars ($1,000,000) in fiscal year 2017, and not to exceed two million dollars ($2,000,000) in fiscal year 2018 through fiscal year 2024.